seanbao/mnemonas/docs/roadmap.en.md

 | L2 | Home NAS baseline | Long-running LAN deployment | SMB, backup jobs, SMART/disk alerts, notifications, quotas, restore drills |
 | L3 | Small-team NAS | Collaboration and auditability | Folder permissions, groups, share governance, audit reports, disaster recovery flow |

-The project is currently close to L1.
-The next stage is to complete the L1+ public-access security entry point before continuing the data-protection and LAN-compatibility work needed for L2.
+The project is currently close to L1 and has the first baseline for the L1+ public-access entry point.
+The next stage is to harden that public-access security loop before continuing the data-protection and LAN-compatibility work needed for L2.

 ## Priority Roadmap